-Prior to his current position, Corbin spent over seven years managing the design qualification and component testing group at TerraPower and focused on technology and equipment development for the sodium fast reactor program.
-In this role, he led team development of the cover gas processing system, sodium distillation cold traps, cesium traps, thermal-hydraulic flow testing, core mechanical assembly testing, sodium detector research, and several innovation projects.
+Prior to his current position, Corbin was TerraPower’s Chief Engineer for sodium fast reactor technologies.
+Prior to that role, he spent over seven years managing TerraPower’s design qualification and component testing group, where he led team development of the cover gas processing system, sodium distillation cold traps, cesium traps, thermal-hydraulic flow testing, core mechanical assembly testing, sodium detector research, and several innovation projects.

 Prior to joining TerraPower, Corbin held positions at Columbia Energy and Environmental Sciences, Inc., NuvotecUSA, Portage Environmental, Inc, and Los Alamos National Laboratory.
 His expertise includes computer simulation modeling, energy materials testing and evaluation and equipment qualification and technology readiness assessments.
 He also held leadership roles in various groups, including engineering, software development, simulation and dynamic modeling, information technology, calibration and metrology lab, technology development and company test facility.